Thanks to a 2016 study, engineers at Carlson don’t just believe new brake hardware saves money and reduces noise. They know it does.

 The lab then measured brake clips on vehicles at the time of their first brake job, vehicles with between 35,000 miles and 45,000 miles of wear.

-What the lab found, after measuring the dimensions of the used brake clips, is that on average 16 of 17 dimensions were out of OEM specifications on all the clips tested.
+What the study found, after measuring the dimensions of the used brake clips, is that on average 16 of 17 dimensions were out of OEM specifications on all the clips tested.

 In fact, 100 percent of the used clips failed to meet OEM specifications.
 That means that the pads no longer moved within the brake as intended, causing a drag on the rotors, premature wear, and reduced pad life.
 Plus, out of spec hardware can also diminish braking performance.